+So you won the biggest freestyle motocross contest in the world – the X Games – and then blew your knee out immediately after your final run?
 Yeah, it all happened in the same night.
 That was kind of a bittersweet weekend after getting silver in Best Trick and gold in freestyle and then having my knee hurt before I even got my medal.
 I was kind of bummed.
 I knew I’d won, but I knew I hurt my knee and that I was going to be off the bike for a while.

+Now that you have surgery behind you, when will you be able to start riding again?
 After a knee reconstruction, usually they say six months or whatever, but I should be back on a bike between four to five months.
 It depends on how the recovery goes.

+So what do you do now for the next four months?
 I don’t know… Just sort out everything for next year, you know?
 Some of my deals are up, some aren’t.
 I need to try and figure out what bikes I’m going to ride because this year I just rode the same bike as last year, so right now I’m still on 2008-model bikes.
 I really need to get new ones.
 I’m not sure if I’m going to stay on a four-stroke or ride a two-stroke.
 It depends because my four-strokes in America and Australia are really good, but if I want to travel to places and ride a borrowed bike, it’s pretty hard on a stock 250F.

+For readers out there that may not know a lot about you, can you give us a brief rundown of your career?
 It’s kind of up-and-down.
 I started my freestyle career kind of by accident.
 I didn’t really have any high hopes; it was just a fun thing to do.
 I started out racing BMX when I was younger.
 I had a little pee-wee 50 Yamaha that I ended up snapping the frame in half.
 I kept racing BMX with my sister.
 She was actually second in the world at one point.
 I changed to motocross racing when I was 12.
 I always liked to jump so I did a lot of supercross and won a couple of state titles.
 I started hitting ramps when I was 17 or 18 just for something fun to do.
 One of my friends I went to school with rang me up and said he had a “Crusty” ramp in the backyard, so me and Cam [Sinclair] went down and started hitting that and I learned how to do a heel-clicker.

 From there I did a demo at some local tractor pull thing.
 It was pretty ghetto.
 Then I decided I wanted to do a backflip and started doing demos at supercross at half-time while I was there racing.
 I started making good money and started to put more time into my riding.
 I started doing the Crusty tour and did that for two years.
 I learned the Cliffhanger Flip and then I got invited to X Games for Best Trick in 2006.
 That was pretty much my first time out here in America.